optskug/docs/README.md

   * Brute force efforts to find key location TBD
   * At least code is executed.
 Unknown what might have changed.
   * New 02 ~~bootloader~~[^4] seen
-* 2021+ Venza
-  * Key at least not at the same location as the RAV4 Prime
-  * Brute force efforts to find key location TBD
-  * Has a 02 ~~bootloader~~[^4] though from one sample.
-Strange for this vintage?
-Maybe another should try.
 * 2023+ Sequoia (Speculated from being a Tundra with an SUV Body)
 * 2024+ Sienna
   * TSS 2.0